How to access the Educational Psychology Funded Training scheme and qualify as a practitioner educational psychologist.

 Educational psychology training in Wales and Northern Ireland

-For any queries regarding the application process please write to: EPFT@aep.org.uk
+For any other queries regarding the application process please write to: EPFT@aep.org.uk

 We have published a number of frequently asked questions concerning the funded training scheme which you may find useful to review before proceeding with registration (see Download links below).